frcdesign/FRCDesign.org/docs/design-guide/stage2/2C-deadaxlePivot.md

 spartan tensioner
 physically move the object tensioner

-When powering with a chain, you need to tension to reduce backlash.
+Chain stretched over time, creating backlash.
+As a result, you need to have an active tensioning system you can adjust.
 Backlash increases the amount of slop in your pivot, which makes it less accurate.

+There are a few different options

+**Inline Tensioners**

+Inline tensioners include the turnbuckle tensioner and spartan tensioner.

+**External Tensioners**

+2056, 2910, and wcp gearbox tensioners.

+These utilize either pivoting one of the stages, physically moving the dead axle, or sliding the whole gearbox.

 ### Other backlash sources

-Other backlash sources include

 - Hex interfaces

-    - For every hex to gear interface, there is gap which adds backlash.
+    - For every hex to hex hole interface, there is gap which adds backlash.
 Utilizing shim tape (insert mcmaster link), you can reduce this backlash significantly.
 3 pieces of tape in a "triangle" formation is enough.
+This is most commonly seen in hex sprockets and spur gears.

 - Sprocket Clocking